marbl/MetagenomeScope/README.md

 Interactive visualization tool for (meta)genome assembly graphs.

-MetagenomeScope decomposes the graph into **structural patterns** and highlights these as annotations on the graph, helping clarify the display of small-scale details in the graph.
+MetagenomeScope decomposes the graph into **structural patterns** and highlights these as annotations on the graph.
+It lays out the graph [hierarchically](https://en.wikipedia.org/wiki/Layered_graph_drawing), using [Graphviz'](https://graphviz.org/) [_dot_](https://graphviz.org/docs/layouts/dot/) algorithm.

-It also contains various functionalities for visualizing assembly graphs at larger scales -- for example, overlaying paths on the graph and drawing various summary plots of the graph's structure.
+MetagenomeScope also contains various functionalities for visualizing assembly graphs at larger scales -- for example, highlighting paths on the graph and drawing various summary plots of the graph's structure.

-This version of the tool is still a work in progress; more to come soon.
+This tool is still a work in progress, so please let us know if you have any feedback!

 ## Screenshots